vancezuo/cs473-vision/README.md

 * Pressing TAB temporarily displays the background image, allowing for quick comparison between the background and current image.

-Other operating system may also be able to register keyboard input, but it is not guaranteed.
+Other operating systems may also be able to register keyboard input, but it is not guaranteed.